 Joe pressed this to line us back to the station.

-The train went into the Short Tunnel.
-The train then took us to the Rainbow Creek Station and we ended our trip on the Burnaby Central Railway.
-A special thank you to Joe not only for the excellent trip but for taking us over every possible route on their railroad.
-Joe then took us on a tour of the steam shop.
+The train went into the Short Tunnel then took us back to the Rainbow Creek station, ending our trip on the Burnaby Central Railway.
+A special thank you to Joe not only for the excellent trip, but for taking us over every possible route on their railroad.
+He then took us on a tour of the steam shop.

-A New York Central Hudson was steaming up on a steam bay track.
+New York Central Hudson 5279 was steaming up on a steam bay track.

 This engine can operate on the smaller elevated gauge track.

-This Canadian National was the second steam engine of the Burnaby Central Railway.
-The Henry Greenley designed northern, which the BCSME acquired in the 1970s, and re-built and modified to resemble a CNR northern.
+This Canadian National steam engine was the second engine of the Burnaby Central Railway.
+The Henry Greenley-designed Northern, which the BCSME acquired in the 1970's was re-built and modified to resemble a CNR northern.

 There is one trolley here.

-Here is a passenger car.
+A passenger car in the shop.
 We thanked Joe for the excellent ride and tour then said goodbye to Tom Carr as we left their property.
-A special thank you to the Burnaby Central Railway for letting us visit their railway today.
+A special thank you to the Burnaby Central Railway for letting us visit today.

 RETURN TO THE MAIN PAGE |